Advertise Lake Vacation Rentals

-For a change from water sports, there are plenty of other activities for the visitor to engage in.
+For a change from water sports, there are plenty of other activities for visitors to enjoy.
 Hiking trails are plentiful in the area.
 An RV park on the south side of Portage Lake can accommodate those who enjoy 'roughing it' in motor home style.
 In winter, there is plentiful snowmobiling, downhill skiing, cross-country skiing, and ice skating.
-Within a five mile radius the visitor will find Little River Casino, wine tasting, tennis courts, Bear Lake, award-winning restaurants, several golf courses and more.
-A bit father away are Manistee, Arcadia, Frankfort, Crystal Mountain, The Ramsdell Theatre, Interlochen Arts Academy, Point Betsie Lighthouse, and the Sleeping Bear Dunes.
+Within a five mile radius visitors will find Little River Casino, wine tasting, tennis courts, Bear Lake, award-winning restaurants, several golf courses and more.
+A bit farther away are Manistee, Arcadia, Frankfort, Crystal Mountain, The Ramsdell Theatre, Interlochen Arts Academy, Point Betsie Lighthouse, and the Sleeping Bear Dunes.

 Copyright © 2007-2015 Lakelubbers LLC.
 All Rights Reserved.

 Portage Lake (Manistee County)